What To Do If CAL OSHA Shows Up For An Inspection

 Obtain a copy of the complaint if it is complaint-based and make sure the information is passed on to your employer when they arrive to escort the inspector.

-When an OSHA inspector arrives at your workplace, they are looking for hazards and potential violations of OSHA standards and regulations.
+When an OSHA inspector arrives at your workplace, they are looking for hazards and potential violations of OSHA Requirements and regulations.
 Your employer is responsible for your safety, and as an employee, you will not be held accountable for violations of your safety.

 As an employee, it is your right to join in on OSHA inspections and ask the inspector questions.
 You do not need to, but doing so can help you learn more about safety standards and your workplace.